Residence Hall Handbook

 Services provided to residents

-One cable hookup is located in the living area of each suite and is served by Time Warner Cable.
-There are no cable hookups in individual rooms.
 Wireless internet is provided by the First Light Technology Group (FLTG).
 Prior to arrival each resident will receive login information from FLTG to access the wireless in Perry Hall.
-Students experiencing any issues with the wireless should contact FTLG support at firstname.lastname@example.org or 1-800-977-3584.
+Students experiencing any issues with the wireless should contact FTLG support at email@example.com or 800-977-3584.

 Gender Neutral Housing